fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 The first line imports the membership inference attack itself.
 The following lines import data structures needed in the course of conducting the attack.

-The library offers so many different functionalities - that for non-experts - it might be a little difficult to identify the right setting even though the [README]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack) is very helpful.
+The library offers so many different functionalities that - for non-experts - it might be a little difficult to identify the right setting even though the [README]( https://github.com/tensorflow/privacy/tree/master/tensorflow_privacy/privacy/membership_inference_attack) is very helpful.

-However, to find some useful information (e.g., what data you must provide, and which one is optional, or what type this data should have), you need to dive deep into the code.
-Therefore, I tried to sum up for you what I found out.
+However, to find some useful information (e.g., what data you must provide, and which one is optional, or what type this data should have), one needs to dive deep into the code.
+Therefore, I will give you a summation of my findings here.

 **AttackInputData** is used to specify what information $f_{attack}$ will receive.
-As we have clarified above, $f_{attack}$ is the binary classifier trained to predict, based on a target model $f$’s output on a data point, whether this data point was part of the training data or not.
+As we have clarified above, $f_{attack}$ is the binary classifier trained to predict, based on a target model $f$’s output given a data point, whether this data point was part of the training data or not.
 And exactly this output of our model $f$ can be provided through the `AttackInputData` data structure.
 You can  specify
 - `train and test loss`
 - `train and test labels` (as integer arrays)
 - `train and test entropy`
 - `train and test logits` or `train and test probabilities` over all given classes.
-As the latter ones depend on the former ones, they can only be specified if no logits are provided.
+As the latter depend on the former, they can only be specified if no logits are provided.

 Either labels, logits, losses or entropy should be set in order to be able to perform the attack.
 I have never worked with the entropy option so far, but the other values could potentially be obtained from your trained model with the following code.: